MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-postgresql-app-portal.md

 ---
 title: 'Tutorial: Deploy a Django app with PostgreSQL using the Azure Portal'
-description: Create a Python web app with a PostgreSQL database and deploy it to Azure through the Azure Portal.
-The tutorial uses the Django framework and the app is hosted on Azure App Service on Linux. ms.devlang: python ms.topic: tutorial ms.date: 07/23/2020
+description: Provision a web app and PostgreSQL database on Azure and deploy app code from GitHub. ms.devlang: python ms.topic: tutorial ms.date: 07/23/2020